 Types of Carbohydrates

-There are many types of carbohydrates, and they’re classified by their size.
+There are many types of carbohydrates, and they’re classified by their size (how many single sugar molecules make up the final carbohydrate structure).
+All carbohydrates are made up of at least one sugar molecule.
 Simple carbs are one or two sugars.
 Complex carbs are made from many sugar molecules linked together.

-When most see the word sugar, they think of the white stuff they put in their coffee.
-That kind of sugar is called sucrose.
+Simple sugars When most see the word sugar, they think of the white stuff they put in their coffee, commonly known as table sugar.
+That kind of sugar is called sucrose and is a disacchar.
 And it’s only one of many different sugar types.
 Simple sugars are made up of one or two sugar molecules.
 If the sugar has only one molecule it is called a monosaccharide, if it has two, it is called a disaccharide.

-Simple sugars are called monosaccharides when they’re made up of a single (mono) sugar molecule.
+Monosaccharides are made up of a single (mono) sugar molecule.
 There are three main monosaccharides and each can combine to form many of the different types of sugars found in foods.

 A simple sugar found in many dairy products.
 When you eat galactose, it is primarily converted into glucose and stored as glycogen–a storage unit of sugar.